ldtteam/MinecoloniesWiki/source/workers/librarystudent.md

   </div>
 </div>

-Welcome to the Library Student's Information Site.

-The Library Student is not a production part of the Colony, but rather a way to increase the stats of your colonists that may be lacking.
-Even the Traits above are deciving, there are no requirements for a student.
-Being in the library and studying, will randomly increase their stats.
-The highest a stat can get is level 9.
-The student will be learn faster, provided that the [Deliveryman](../workers/deliveryman) (or yourself) give it all the paper to do it.
+The Library Student is not a production part of your colony, but rather a way to increase the stats of your colonists that may be lacking.
+Even the Traits above are deciving, there are no requirements for a Library Student.
+Being in the library and studying will randomly increase a Library Student's Intelligence skill, which affects the leveling of all other skills (in other jobs).
+A Library Student will learn faster if they have paper.

-Click here for full information about the [Library's hut](../buildings/library) block and using your [Building Tool](../items/buildingtool).
-Once the hut is placed, the student will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a student if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).

-You now officially have a Library Student, **CONGRATULATIONS!**